 1099 forms are designed to provide information to the Internal Revenue Service (IRS) about certain types of income from non-employment-related sources.
 Put another way, 1099 forms are designed to report income that you received that wasn’t from your employer.

-Currently, Coinbase sends Form 1099-MISC to customers.
-Starting in the 2025 tax year, Coinbase will issue Form 1099-DA
+As noted earlier, Coinbase sends Form 1099-MISC and Form 1099-B. Starting in 2026, Coinbase will also issue Form 1099-DA.

 Because cryptocurrency is so easily transferable, investors often move their coins between different wallets and exchanges.
 As a result, it’s difficult for exchanges to provide their customers with accurate tax reporting information.